vpenso/scripts/docs/linux/live.md

 ## Initramfs

-Make sure the have an initramfs image with live-boot support:
+Enable live boot support in the initramfs image.

+With **initramfs-tools** on Debian:

 ```bash
 # use initramfs-tools on Debian